Hydragon516/Popular-Computer-Vision-Tasks/README.md

 # Popular-Computer-Vision-Tasks
-"Paper with Code" crawler for popular computer vision tasks by year
+[Papers with Code](https://paperswithcode.com/) crawler for popular computer vision tasks by year

 ## 2022